 Yee meen is a kind of yellow noodles that is usually sold dried, in plastic packages.
 Some come pre-fried in little bricks.
 Here in the US, the most common variety found is pancit canton made in the Philippines.
 I like to crisp up these noodles by pan frying it for a few minutes.

 Fresh flat cut rice noodles known as hor fun (in Cantonese) or koay teow (in Fujianese) are soft, white noodles.
 Over here, they come in 2-pound packages and are made in California.
 The tricky part about these noodles is that they tend to clump together during frying.
 It helps if you are willing to use a little more oil in the frying.
 These fresh noodles may be substituted with dried flat cut noodles if they are not available in your area.
 Dried noodles need to be boiled or soaked in warm water to rehydrate.

 Thin rice noodles also known as maifun (in Cantonese) or beehoon (in Fujianese) are easily available.
-These can be rehydrated by soaking in cold water for 20 to 30 minutes.
+These can be rehydrated by soaking in cold water for 15 to 20 minutes.

 With the various options available, pick your choice or have a combination of the different types of noodles.
 It is a matter of preference but they are all delicious.
 The recipe below has instructions on how to prepare each type of noodles.

 Now, let us start cooking!
-I have chosen to show the step-by-step using yee meen but the printable recipe has instructions for the the other noodles as well.
+I have chosen to show the step-by-step pictorial instructions for this Cantonese Style Fried Noodles using yee meen but the printable recipe has instructions for the the other noodles as well.

 - ½ lb (225g) shrimp, peeled and deveined

 - ½ lb (225g) chicken meat, sliced into strips

 - ¼ tsp pepper